renaissancebro/outreach_agent/README.md

-# Enhanced Outreach Agent with CRM
+# Enhanced Outreach Agent with CRM & Payment System

-A comprehensive sales automation platform that combines AI-powered outreach with full CRM functionality.
-Generate personalized cold emails, manage your sales pipeline, and track every interaction - all in one integrated system.
+A comprehensive sales automation SaaS platform that combines AI-powered outreach with full CRM functionality and tiered subscription access.
+Generate personalized cold emails, manage your sales pipeline, and track every interaction - all in one integrated system with flexible pricing tiers.

 ## Features